AndreiPronsky/ComfortSoftTestTask/ReadMe.md

 - **Method**: `GET`
 - **Description**: Retrieves the maximum number from a specified number of elements in a file.
 - **Header**
-  - `localPathToFile` (String, required): The local path to the file containing numbers.
+    - `localPathToFile` (String, required, default value Test.xlsx): The local path to the file containing numbers.
 - **Parameter**:
-  - `numberOfElements` (Integer, required): The number of elements from the file to consider for finding the maximum.
+    - `numberOfElements` (Integer, required, default value 10): The number of elements from the file to consider for finding the maximum.

 - **Responses**: